-Post-Exam Review

-Students will have the opportunity to review exams within one week of the posting of grades.
-Students are expected to maintain academic integrity during exam review.
-Belongings must be put away and devices must be powered off; note taking, of content related information, is permitted at the discretion of the faculty.
+Post-Exam Review: Students will have the opportunity to review their performance of their exam with the faculty.
+For in person review, students are expected to maintain academic integrity during exam review.
+Belongings must be put away and devices must be powered off; note taking of content related information is permitted at the discretion of the faculty.
+When the post-exam review is being conducted remotely, students must have their webcam and microphone on during the entire exam review.
+Screenshots of the exam are not allowed.
+Faculty facilitating the exam review must be present for the duration of the review.